-The medal, which is in silver gilt, bears a likeness of Dr Chalmers over the motto Zonae torridae tutamen on the obverse, and on the reverse a representation of Anopheles gambiae above a spray of the cinchona plant and encircled by the name of the Society.
+The medal, which is in silver gilt, bears a likeness of Dr Chalmers and the motto Zonae torridae tutamen on one side, and the other side is a representation of Anopheles gambiae above a spray of the cinchona plant and encircled by the name of the Society.

 Dr Chalmers was born in Manchester in 1870 and began his distinguished tropical career in Ghana where he worked from 1897 to 1901.
 He spent the following ten years in Ceylon (now Sri Lanka) before becoming a Holt Fellow of University College, Liverpool.
 From 1913 to 1920 he was Director of the Wellcome Research Laboratories in the Sudan.
 He died in Calcutta on 05 April 1920.

 He was an investigator who took a great interest in supporting the work of younger researchers, and always ready with help and encouragement.